realar-project/realar/README.md

 Realar targeted to all scale applications up to complex enterprise solutions on modular architecture.

-- __Logic free React components__.
+__Logic free React components__.
 Perfect instruments for moving all component logic outside.
 Your React component will be pure from any unnecessary code, only view, only JSX, no more.

-- __Lightweight and Fast__.
+__Lightweight and Fast__.
 Less then 5kB.
 Aims at the smallest size of the resulting bundle.
 And only parts are updated in which is really necessary to make changes.

-- __Value and Signal__ is the big elephants remind Store and Action from Redux.
+__Value and Signal__ is the big elephants remind Store and Action from Redux.
 Allows you to perform familiar coding techniques, and also add many modern features.

-- __Declarative and Imperative__ both supported.
+__Declarative and Imperative__ both supported.

+__Stream__ event and value programming.

-- __Modular Architecture__.
+__Modular Architecture__.
 Possibilities for the implementation of three levels of logic availability.
-  - Shared stateful logic pattern (known as "service") for decomposing applications logic to separate independent or one direction dependent modules with global accessibility.
-  - Declaration one scope and use as many reactive values as you want without the need to define a new React context for each changeable value with context level accessibility.
-  - And enjoy clean React components with local logic decomposition.
+Shared stateful is available for any part of your app.
+Scoped logic decomposition for React component context visibility.
+And React components local logic.

-- __Decorators for clasess lovers__.
-Support OOP as one of the primary syntax.
+__Decorators for classes lovers__.
+Support OOP as one of the primary syntaxes.
 The implementation of transparent functional reactive programming (TFRP) with React (looks similar to Mobx).
-And the babel plugin for automatic wrap all arrow functions defined in the global scope with JSX inside to observe wrapper.
+And the babel plugin for automatic wrap all arrow JSX functions for the best clean code.

 ### Usage